adap/flower/baselines/fedvssl/README.md

 **Task:** Action Recognition

 **Model:**
-* We first pre-train the R3D-18 model using the Catch-the-Patch (CtP) SSL technique in FL settings.
+* We first pre-train the R3D-18 model using the Catch-the-Patch (CtP [paper](https://arxiv.org/abs/2105.02545)) SSL technique in FL settings.
 The details of the CtP SSL technique can be found at `fedvssl/CtP/pyvrl/models/pretraining/ctp`, and the details of the R3D-18 model can be found at `fedvssl/CtP/pyvrl/models/backbones/r3d.py`.
 * After pre-training, we fine-tune the pre-trained R3D-18 model on the UCF-101 dataset.

 **Dataset:** The pre-training in the paper was conducted on Kinectics-400 dataset, and we provide the script to generate the partitions for FL training.